ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 The "Free" memory amount is underlined by a red line.
 We will find this variable in process memory.

-The first step to find a segment, which contains a target variable, is still the same as one for 32-bit application.
-You can use 64-bit version of Cheat Engine scanner to get an absolute address of the variable.
+The first step to finding a segment, which contains a target variable, is still the same as one for a 32-bit application.
+You can use the 64-bit version of Cheat Engine scanner to get an absolute address of the variable.
 There are two results with "00432FEC" and "00433010" addresses in my case.

 The second step to compare process memory map and variables addresses differs from 32-bit application analysis because we use another debugger.
 This is an algorithm to get a process memory map with WinDbg:

 1\.
 Launch 64-bit version of the WinDbg debugger with administrator privileges.
-Default path of the debugger executable file is `C:\Program Files (x86)\Windows Kits\8.1\Debuggers\x64\windbg.exe`.
+The default path of the debugger executable file is `C:\Program Files (x86)\Windows Kits\8.1\Debuggers\x64\windbg.exe`.

 2\.
 Select the "File"->"Attach to a Process..." menu item.
-You will see a dialog with list of launched 64-bit applications at the moment:
+You will see a dialog with a list of launched 64-bit applications at the moment:

 ![WinDbg Process List](windbg-process-list.png)